Generated at: 2026-05-16 10:36:15

 For example, it is possible to record and centrally manage the progress of appointments and business negotiations for each corporate contact.
 This allows you to quickly grasp necessary information and conduct more efficient sales activities.

 Furthermore, SFA enables information sharing across the entire sales team.
-If critical customer information remains siloed, you may miss opportunities for engagement or potential orders.
+If critical customer information remains siloed, you may miss opportunities for engagement or lose the timing for closing deals.
 It is essential for everyone to share the same information and deepen collaboration.

 Since SFA is well-suited for opportunity management, it is a recommended tool primarily for B2B companies that handle business negotiations and similar activities.